 Our online giving page is a secure site, evidenced by the lock icon located on user browser pages.
 Our application systems are similarly secured and data sent over our systems is encrypted.
 Our systems make it difficult for your information to be stolen or intercepted while it is being transferred over the Internet and while it is stored on our system.
 However, no encryption system can guarantee perfect security with the Internet.

 Correction.
 You have the right to access your personal information and to correct, amend, or delete such personal information if it is inaccurate.
-Requests for access, correction, amendment, or deletion should be sent to Keri [at] solutionsjournalism.org.
+Requests for access, correction, amendment, or deletion should be sent to Ambika Samarthya-Howard.
 If you delete any account information, we may retain certain information as required by law or for legitimate business purposes.

 "Do Not Track Requests."
 Your Internet browser and mobile device may allow you to adjust your browser settings so that “do not track” requests are sent to the websites you visit.
 We respect your wishes and will not track user activity once “do not track” signals have been activated.

-California Privacy.
-If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by us or its affiliates to a third party for the third party’s direct marketing purposes.
-To make such a request, please send an email to Keri [at] solutionsjournalism.org.
+California Privacy If you are a California resident, California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information by us or our affiliates to a third party for the third party’s direct marketing purposes.
+To make such a request, please send an email to Ambika Samarthya-Howard.

 If you are an individual residing in the UK or the EU, please visit your Profile Page if you are a member of our network to edit your data and provide us with your communications preferences, or email or write to us at the addresses listed above.